The Board of Directors, either directly or through its committees,

 "best practices," and are expressed in the Company's Corporate Governance Framework.

 Demonstrable evidence of independence is at the heart of effective governance.
 Independence is normally a matter of a board

 demonstrating its ability to act independently of management when appropriate.
 Currently, only the chief executive officers of

-LAWPRO and the Law Society of Upper Canada are "affiliated" to the Company within the meaning of applicable legislation.
+LAWPRO and the Law Society of Ontario are "affiliated" to the Company within the meaning of applicable legislation.

-A minority of directors are Benchers or employees of the Law Society of Upper Canada.
+A minority of directors are Benchers or employees of the Law Society of Ontario.